davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

     If you need, you can still check [this guide when it was using it](https://github.com/davidlj95/ngx/blob/ngx-meta-v1.0.0-beta.20/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md)
     Or the [example app file using it](https://github.com/davidlj95/ngx/blob/ngx-meta-v1.0.0-beta.20/projects/ngx-meta/example-apps/templates/standalone/src/app/meta-late-loaded/provide-custom-metadata-manager.ts)

-    Anyway, it's recommended you upgrade to the new one described in the guide as soon as you can.
+    However, beware that those APIs are now deprecated and will be removed in the future.
+It's recommended to upgrade to the new one described in the guide as soon as you can.

-    Otherwise, built-in modules are using the new one.
-And if you use this, then two functions will end up in your bundle size that do the same.
-So some extra unwanted bytes in there.
+    Also, built-in modules are using the new one.
+And if you use this, then two functions will end up in your bundle that do the same.
+So some extra unneeded bytes in there.

 ### Using a class